Favour19-code/LITA-project/README.md

 # LITA-project
-This is where i want to put my first project while learning with the incubator hub
+This is where i want to put my first project while learning data analysis with the incubator hub